timofeysie/drf-two/README.md

 ### The Profile Model

-Create our Profile model with a one-to-one field pointing to a User instance and store the images in the database.
+The Profile model is created with a one-to-one field pointing to a User instance and stores the images in the database.

-Create a Meta class that will return a Profile instances with most recently created is first.
+A Meta class is created that will return a Profile instances where the most recently created is first.

-In the dunder string method return  information about who the profile owner is.
+In the dunder string method returns information about who the profile owner is.

-To ensure that a  profile is created every time a user is created use signals notifications that get triggered when a
+To ensure that a profile is created every time a user is created signal notifications that get triggered when a
-user is created.
+user is created are used.

 ```py title=models.py
 from django.db import models